 1/4 cup water

-1/3 cup extra-virgin olive oil or unsalted butter
+1/3 cup extra-virgin olive oil or melted unsalted butter

 2 medium or 1 large clove garlic, finely crushed, optional

-2/3 packed cups smoked cheddar cheese, grated – or cheese of your choice
+2/3 cups smoked cheddar cheese, grated – or cheese of your choice

 Preheat oven to 190C/375F.

-Combine the milk, water, olive oil, and salt in a medium saucepan and stir well to combine.
+Combine the milk, water, and olive oil in a medium saucepan and stir well to combine.
 Bring the mixture to a simmer and turn off the heat.
-Add the tapioca flour right away and stir with a wooden spoon.
+Place tapioca and salt in a medium bowl and mix together.
+Pour in the hot milk mixture and stir with a wooden spoon to combine.
 The dough will look slightly lumpy at this stage.
-Leave to rest for about 10 minutes and then stir in the garlic, egg, and grated cheese.
+Leave to rest for about 5 minutes and then stir in the garlic, egg, and grated cheese.
 Use your hands to mix the dough just until the ingredients are well incorporated.
-Wet your hands with water and form the dough into balls, sized from 3-4 tablespoons (or a scant 1/4 cup) each.
+Grease your hands with additional olive oil and form the dough into balls, sized from 3-4 tablespoons (or a scant 1/4 cup) each.
 Place them on a baking sheet, leaving at least 1 1/2 inches of space in between.
-Bake for 20-25 minutes or until the tops of the breads are lightly golden.
+Bake for about 20-25 minutes or until the tops of the breads are golden.
 Leave to cool for a couple of minutes before serving.